 Tags: Carrots, Celery, Chicken Salad, garlic, Greek Yogurt, Onions, Roasted Peppers, Sandwich, Tuna Salad, Wraps

 I wrote a long preface to this post, but was told to ditch it.
 Too personal, too revealing, too much apologizing and explaining, they said.
 So, I gave in and ditched it.
 All that matters is that the end is finally here, so let’s celebrate with sandwiches, or wraps.
 Did you just hear the dull, hollow thud after I said that?
-Yeah, it’s there, an apropos response to sandwiches after 2 years of jotting down this long, drawn out memory.
+Yeah, it’s there, an apropos response to sandwiches after 8 months away from blogging, not counting my last post and my brief appearance to pay tribute to my dear, late friend, Lis.

 Sloppy and blurry, but oh so good.